-1.7 There are separate arrangements for chief executives and directors at board level whose posts are not subject to the pay system in this handbook.
+1.7 There are separate arrangements for Chief Executives and directors at board level whose posts are not subject to the pay system in this handbook.
 These alternative arrangements may also apply to other senior posts which, in this pay structure, have been assessed as having a job weight over 630 points.
-See the question and answer guidance in annex 28 guidance on frequently asked questions (FAQs) (England and Wales) for more detail.
+See the question and answer guidance in Annex 28 (England and Wales) for more detail.